-If a member of staff have any concerns, no matter how minor, they should be shared directly with the Headteacher, this role can be delegated to the Head of School or DSL by the Headteacher.
+If a member of staff has any concerns, no matter how minor, they should be shared directly with the Head of School/ Headteacher, this role can be delegated to the DSL by the Head of School/ Headteacher.

 A low-level concern form should be completed and shared to keep a record (Appendix 2).